 The Transcultural Nursing track in the Master of Arts in Nursing program was designed to prepare nurses for advanced practice across care settings in culturally diverse communities.
-The curriculum is grounded in nursing science, theoryguided practice, and transcultural principles.
+The curriculum is grounded in nursing science, theory-guided practice, and transcultural principles.
 Emphasis is on reaching out to persons and populations that are underserved by traditional care systems and who exist outside of the social mainstream.
 As such, the track provides rich alternative learning opportunities for graduate students locally and internationally.

-Transcultural Nursing Courses:
+Transcultural Nursing Across Care Settings track courses include:

-NUR 532 - Transcultural Healing Practices and Self Care

-NUR 532P - Practicum: Transcultural Healing Practices and Self Care

-NUR 530 - The Power of Ritual and Ceremony for Healing

-NUR 530P - Practicum: The Power of Ritual and Ceremony for Healing

-NUR 523 - Theory, Practice and Research Seminar

-NUR 523P - Practicum: Theory, Practice and Research Seminar

-NUR 525 - Graduate Field Project

-NUR 525P - Graduate Field Project
+NUR 532 - Transcultural Healing Practices and Self Care (3 semester credits) NUR 532P - Practicum: Transcultural Healing Practices and Self Care (1 semester credits) NUR 530 - The Power of Ritual and Ceremony for Healing (3 semester credits) NUR 530P - Practicum: The Power of Ritual and Ceremony for Healing (1 semester credits) NUR 523 - Theory, Practice and Research Seminar (3 semester credits) NUR 523P - Practicum: Theory, Practice and Research Seminar (2 semester credits) NUR 525 - Graduate Field Project (3 semester credits) NUR 525P - Graduate Field Project (2 semester credits)

-Students graduating from the Transcultural Nursing track of the master's program are eligible to apply to the Transcultural Nursing Certification Commission (TCNCC) for advanced certification in Transcultural Nursing and certification in Holistic Nursing through the American Holistic Nurses Credentialing Corporation (AHNCC) (www.ahncc.org/).
+Students graduating from the Transcultural Nursing track of the master's program are eligible to apply to the Transcultural Nursing Certification Commission (TCNCC) for advanced certification in Transcultural Nursing and certification in Holistic Nursing through the American Holistic Nurses Credentialing Corporation (AHNCC) (www.ahncc.org).